Key InsightIndependent discovery suggests biological truth

 Teacher-Student Transmission

 Food practices are transmitted personally, not just through texts.
 Zen: tenzo to tenzo, generation to generation.
-Ayurveda: guru to student, recipes passed through lineage.
+Ayurveda: guru to student, recipes and remedies passed through lineage, the body's knowledge carried in the hands.
 ISKCON: Prabhupada's recipes preserved exactly.
 Christian monasticism: novice learns from professed monk.
 Jewish tradition: mother to child, community to community.
 Sufi: sheikh to murid, recipes as sacred inheritance.

 What gets transmitted includes explicit knowledge (recipes, rules, timing) but also implicit knowledge: the "feel" of right cooking, when rules can flex, the spirit behind the form.
 This embodied knowledge cannot be captured in text.
 It requires presence, observation, practice alongside someone who already knows.

-This cookbook participates in that transmission — taking what has been preserved in living traditions and creating entry points for those outside those lineages.
+This cookbook participates in that transmission, taking what has been preserved in living traditions and creating somatic entry points for those outside those lineages.
 But the full transmission requires more than reading.
-It requires practice.
+It requires the body to cook, to eat, to fast, to practise : to receive the knowledge through the nervous system rather than the intellect alone.

 Zen: Tenzo to tenzo